roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-07 ****** bydlsloan© She got out of the pool and Norm ushered her inside.
+She got out of the pool and Norm ushered her inside.
 "Now that you're not disgusting," he said, "take a shower and really clean up.
 I'll pick out a good outfit for you to entertain our guests in."

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-08 ****** bydlsloan© Author's Note: Many thanks to mamachucha for his insights and suggestions.
+Author's Note: Many thanks to mamachucha for his insights and suggestions.
 I appreciate any feedback, criticism or story ideas.
 If you would like to propose new ideas please contact me.

  CHAPTER EIGHT: DIRTY DANCING